Potency of Wisconsin THC cartridges may be higher than claim

 Beth said the Wisconsin operation was filling cartridges with syringes from jars labeled as containing THC oil, injecting 1,000 milligrams - or 1 gram - of liquid into cartridges labeled as containing just 5 milligrams THC oil.
 Wisconsin authorities are currently testing the contents of the 57 mason jars labeled as THC oil, which came from California, where recreational marijuana is legal.
 Investigators said they’re trying to determine who made it and how it got to Wisconsin, which hasn’t legalized marijuana.

-Last week, police arrested the man suspected of running the operation, 20-year-old Tyler Huffhines , after parents in another county, Waukesha, alerted authorities about cartridges their teenage son had.
+Last week, police arrested the man suspected of running the operation, 20-year-old Tyler Huffhines, after parents in another county, Waukesha, alerted authorities about cartridges their teenage son had.
 Huffhines hasn’t been charged yet, but he’s being held on a $500,000 cash bond.
 Beth said he faces charges for allegedly manufacturing and distributing marijuana and maintaining a drug house.
 Huffhines is due in court Friday.

 Huffhines’ attorney didn’t immediately respond to an email seeking comment.